12 Cheap Ways to Burglar Proof Your Home

 These are small devices that are mounted in the corners of the room.
 A standard sensor will detect motion, but there are also ones that will react, e.g. to the sound of a broken window.
 You can choose from infrared sensors or ones that also use micro waves.

 Although wireless models may be easier and faster to install, it's better to opt for wired ones.
-Doing so, we will avoid the problem of changing the battery.
+By doing so, we will avoid the problem of changing the battery.
 These types of detectors are also more effective.

 ‣ Reed switches